pei2748/e4750-Heterogeneous-computing-final-project/README.md

 ### Directory 1: python_code/

-This directory contains 3 files:
+This directory contains four files:

 1.) data.csv\
 This is the Breast cancer dataset, which will be read by all .py files whose name containing "BC"